itsarah55/MgFeO-Shock-Compression/README.md

 Plots from script:

--Shock Velocity and Particle Velocity relationship with cubic fit from Root 2015 and linear fit from McWilliams 2012 -Pressure and Density
+-Shock Velocity and Particle Velocity relationship with cubic fit from Root 2015 and linear fit from McWilliams 2012

+Each folder 38691-4 is the shot number and their designated data files.
+Please email me sarah.harter55@gmail.com for the IGOR experiment files.
+-Pressure and Density

 "reflectivity_us" is the reflectivity comparison from McWilliams 2012, Bolis 2016, McCoy 2019, and Hansen 2021.
 Our data is filtered through a low-pass filter that attenuates the high-frquencies while keeping the low-frequencies.
 This is in effort to filter out any noise.